Healthy Homes Assessment Mount Cook

 Home Assessments Mount Cook for Rental Properties

-There are a variety of things you should look for during a home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+There are a variety of things to check in an home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
 There are a few examples:

-The consequences of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of a tenancy services ruling could be significant for property managers and landlords.
-For specialist advice get in touch today to schedule your rental properties house evaluation.
+The repercussions of not having the Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling can be extremely costly for landlords and property managers.
+For specialist assistance, get in touch today to schedule your rental property home evaluation.

 home assessments for rental properties